relay-dev/fluent-commander/README.md

 #### Strongly-typed Mapping

-When you have an entity type that reflects the shape of the table you are targeting, you can use it to drive your mappings:
+When you have an entity type that reflects the shape of the table you are targeting, you can use expessions to define the mapping:

 ```c#
 private async Task BulkCopyUsingStronglyTypedMap()